nodetec/relayrunner/docs/server/get-a-server.md

 ## Server Hostname & Label

 You can choose a hostname and label for your server.
-I recommend choosing something that will help you remember what this server is for.
+It's recommended to choose something that will help you remember what this server is for.

 ## Server Info